 Several months ago, I wrote this post about Dollar Tree Products to Use with Cricut.

 And it went totally wild!
 I was so shocked to see how quickly it became one of our top five posts on Clarks Condensed.
+And for a good reason – Dollar Tree Cricut crafts are affordable and fun!

 Well, I got tons of comments (most nice, some not so much) saying I needed to share ideas on how to use those products.